vibhavrajkumar/hometrain/README.md

 <img width="900" alt="Screen Shot 2022-05-03 at 8 59 01 PM" src="https://user-images.githubusercontent.com/31574086/166613905-01308961-4aed-4c5a-8841-4fb3b4725bfc.png">
 <img width="900" alt="Screen Shot 2022-05-03 at 8 59 13 PM" src="https://user-images.githubusercontent.com/31574086/166613913-1eeaa202-50ac-49c8-a714-67c2843e3ad1.png">

+## How The Files Are Organized:
+* `HomeTrain_iOS` is the native iOS TFLite code.
+It is built off of the [PoseNet Example Code](https://github.com/tensorflow/examples/tree/master/lite/examples/pose_estimation/ios)
+        -  The model + set up is contained in `ML`
+        -  The UI and modifications are contained in `UI`
+        -  The main logical components are contained in `Views` & `ViewController`
+        -  Pods contains necessary dependencies
+* `home_train` contains the dart code and UI
+        - `web`, `iOS`, and `android` contain platform-specific dependencies and code
+        - `pubspec.yaml` contains the necessary dependencies
+        - `lib` has the running code, with main, constants and other important dart code
+            - `screens` contains each screen view
+            - `components` contains widgets/functions/components that are important
+* Things that aren't mentioned are boilerplate/dependency documents or assets

 ## Installation Instructions (Flutter)